Marketing Careers: 6 Areas to Explore

 Mid-level roles: Brand copywriter, marketing content writer, communications manager

-Companies hold events and experiences to increase the visibility of their brand and products.
-When you work in events marketing, you’ll be responsible for devising and executing in-person or virtual events that support larger campaigns and strategies.
+Companies use branded experiences and events to help consumers become acquainted with their products, services, and brand.
+If you work in events marketing, you'll be responsible for ideating and executing in-person or virtual events that support more extensive campaigns and strategies.

 Entry-level roles: Experiential marketing coordinator, events marketing specialist, field marketing coordinator